 Year-to-Year | 60 Days |

-To evict a tenant renting month-to-month, a landlord must first notify the tenant of the termination of the lease before proceeding with the next step of the eviction process (filing a complaint in the appropriate county court).
+To evict a tenant renting month-to-month, a landlord must first notify the tenant of the termination of the lease before proceeding with the next step of the eviction process (filing a complaint in the appropriate County Court).

-Rent Increases & Related Fees in Florida
+Rent Increases in Florida

-Rent Control.
 Florida does not have rent control and state law prevents cities and towns from creating their own rent control laws.

 Housing Discrimination in Florida

-Protected groups.
-The Fair Housing Act protects tenants of most housing types from being discriminated against due to race, color, national origin, religion, sex, familial status, or disability.
+Protected Groups: The Fair Housing Act protects tenants of most housing types from being discriminated against due to race, color, national origin, religion, sex, familial status, or disability.
 Florida law also provides additional protections for pregnant individuals.

 - Refusing to rent or sell housing